Skip to main content

 1. Do you need rows and columns with different sizes?
 Use Grid.

-2. Do you need a header, footer, or sidebar around a content area?
+2. Do you need a header, footer, or sidebar around the content area?
 Use DockPanel.

 3. Do you need items stacked in a single direction?
 Use StackPanel.